-Sarah Haywood’s The Cactus meets Graeme Simsion’s The Rosie Project in this heartwarming tale of an introvert, her lack of social conduct and empirical data-driven approach to people and relationships.
+A Man Called Ove meets Graeme Simsion’s The Rosie Project in this rollicking tale of a grumpy introvert, her astonishing lack of social conduct and empirical data-driven approach to people and relationships.

 Praise for The Butterfly Effect:

 “A warm, winning debut from a talented new Midwestern voice.”

 —J. Ryan Stradal, New York Times bestselling author of Kitchens of the Great Midwest

 “Delightfully off-kilter…[Lovably-flawed] Greta’s comically critical point of view interrogates midwestern norms and gendered stereotypes in a story that explores the legacy of familial dysfunction.
 Come for the butterflies, and stay for Mans McKenny’s acerbic authorial eye which examines the complexities of the Midwest and its quiet dramas.”

 “I loved it.
 Rachel Mans McKenny has given us a lovably grumpy and unfiltered heroine.
 As a reader, you’ll undergo your own metamorphosis and realize how much you needed this story of a PhD who’s an EQ underachiever, who can quote Star Trek’s Prime Directive but is refreshingly not adorkable, and who’ll rescue a silverfish before figuring out how to rescue herself.
 The Butterfly Effect gives us an emotional magnifying glass to recognize the smallest moments of what it means to be human and to outgrow our chrysalis to become someone more, maybe even someone with wings.”

 —Faith Salie, Emmy-winning contributor to CBS News Sunday Morning and author of Approval Junkie

 For more media coverage and interviews, see Media Kit